xwying/torchshow/README.md

-## What's New in v0.5.0
+## What's New in v0.5.1
-- Support specifying the color map for grayscale image.
-- Support PIL Image.
-- Support filenames as input.
-- Addinng `ts.overlay()` API which can be used to blend multiple plots.
-See [examples](#12-overlay-visualizations).
+- Fix `np.int` depreciation issues.
+- Allow specifying nrows and ncols when visualizing a list of tensors.
-- Fix bugs when unnormalize with customize mean and std.
+- Fix unexpected white spaces when saving figures.

 See the complete [changelogs](changelogs.md).